Barbados Military Power Ranking 2025

 Plays a visible role during national emergencies and state ceremonial functions.

-Why Barbados Is Still Ranked 164th
+Why Barbados Is Ranked 164th

 No Combat Air, Armor, or Heavy Equipment